Rod Library--Special Collections

 His handwritten and typed notes and drafts of the speeches and articles are in separate folders from the actual works.
 There is one folder which contains notes for only his speeches; this folder is with the speeches.
 There is also a folder containing notes for both speeches and articles.
 For these, the processor could not determine which notes referred to speeches and which to articles.
 If researchers are looking for drafts or notes of either type of work, they are advised to examine the contents of both folders.

-Howard and a colleague, Herbert Hake, conducted a radio show entitled "Behind the Headlines."
-Included in his papers are several folders containing letters he received from listeners and other correspondence, and print copies of the broadcasts which were submitted to newspapers.
+Professor Howard and a colleague, Herbert Hake, conducted a radio show entitled "Behind the Headlines."
+Included in the Howard papers are several folders containing letters he received from listeners and other correspondence, and print copies of the broadcasts.
+These print transcripts were submitted to newspapers.
 Of special interest to researchers may be a subject folder containing the proposed route for Interstate 380 through Cedar Falls and Waterloo.

 Also located in Box 4 are two army uniform lapel insignias and a golf trophy.
-At the Beaver Hills Country Club in Cedar Falls, Howard shot a hole in one to receive a plastic glass award.
+At the Beaver Hills Country Club in Cedar Falls, Professor Howard shot a hole in one and received an award.
 The winning golf ball is included with the award.

 - Biographical Materials - General